misskey-dev/misskey-hub/src/en/home.md

     link: ./docs/misskey
     type: secondary
 features:
-  - title: Distributed🪐
+  - title: Distributed 🪐
     details: Independent communities are run on multiple servers, and these are interconnected.
-  - title: Lightweight🚀
+  - title: Lightweight 🚀
     details: Because it uses Node.js, which runs at high speed, it is lightweight even when federated with a large number of servers.
-  - title: Fun🍮
+  - title: Fun 🍮
     details: It has distinctive features such as reactions and a highly customizable UI.
 ---